Skip to main content

 You may also want to report the non-payment of contributions to The Pensions Regulator.
 Some useful information can be found in our Workplace pensions – unpaid pension contributions’ factsheet.

-Our Early Resolution Service (ERS) factsheet explains what the service is, how it operates and what your options are.
+Our Resolution Team factsheet explains what the team does and how it operates.

 No. We can help with your complaint or dispute if you used to be a member of a scheme or think that you should be a member of a scheme.